ramshankerji/Vishwakarma/README.md

 ### Technology Choices:
 * Protocol Buffer : For data class modeling and storage in database.
-* Riben Interface : All the latest desktop softwares use to it.
+* Ribbon Interface : All the latest desktop softwares use to it.
-* IFC Format : Open file format for interoperability with other software.
 * HTML Format & PDF Format : For design report generation.
-* ULID : All our objects / data-entries shall be identified by ULID.
-This is to assist easy copy-paste / merging / integration / interoperability between models.
+* 64bit Local IDs / ULID.
 * All strings are UTF-8 encoded UNICODE strings.
 * No Commercial database is planned to be officially supported.